ULStats/MA4128Assessment-2018/Gerard Connaughton Quantmod.md

 seriesHi(AAPL) # To check the highest point of price.

 ```
-### Conclusssion
+### Conclusion
-The R program which is quite similiar to Quantools which I discussed in my other topics in the way it handles the data, but quantmod can explore more technical points and figures and give a broader understanding of the mathematics behind the trading patterns.
+* The R program which is quite similiar to ***Quantools*** which I discussed in my other topics in the way it handles the data, but ***quantmod*** can explore more technical points and figures and give a broader understanding of the mathematics behind the trading patterns.
-This program would be key to devloping a trading strategy and key points where to enter and exit the market, but it fails to handle testing of them models in historical data and creating a report of performances.
+* This program would be key to devloping a trading strategy and key points where to enter and exit the market, but it fails to handle testing of them models in historical data and creating a report of performances.